-- 25.(1) Reserve funds established by the Council must - (a) be established in an expenditure law; and - (b) comply with this section. - (2) Except as provided in this section, moneys in a reserve fund must be deposited in a separate account and the moneys and interest earned on it must be used only for the purpose for which the reserve fund was established.
+- 26.(1) Reserve funds established by the Council must - (a) be established in an expenditure law, and - (b) comply with this section. - (2) Except as provided in this section, moneys in a reserve fund must be deposited in a separate account and the moneys and interest earned on it must be used only for the purpose for which the reserve fund was established.

-- (3) The Council may, by expenditure law, - (a) transfer moneys in a capital purpose reserve fund to another reserve fund or account, provided that all projects for which the reserve fund was established have been completed; - (b) transfer moneys in a non-capital purpose reserve fund to another reserve fund or accounts; and - (b) borrow moneys from a reserve fund where not immediately required, on condition that the First Nation repay the amount borrowed plus interest on that amount at a rate that is at or above the prime lending rate set from time to time by the principal banker to the First Nation, no later than the time when the moneys are needed for the purposes of that reserve fund. - (4) As an exception to paragraph (3)(c), where the FMB has - (i) assumed third-party management of the First Nation's local revenue account, and - (ii) determined that moneys must be borrowed from a reserve fund to meet the financial obligations of the First Nation, the FMB may, acting in the place of the Council, borrow moneys from a reserve fund by expenditure law.
+- (3) The Council may, by expenditure law, - (a) transfer moneys in a capital purpose reserve fund to another reserve fund or account, provided that all projects for which the reserve fund was established have been completed; - (b) transfer moneys in a non-capital purpose reserve fund to another reserve fund or account; and - (c) borrow moneys from a reserve fund where not immediately required, on condition that the Lil'wat Nation repay the amount borrowed plus interest on that amount at a rate that is at or above the prime lending rate set from time to time by the principal banker to the Lil'wat Nation, no later than the time when the moneys are needed for the purposes of that reserve fund. - (4) As an exception to paragraph (3)(c), where the FMB has - (a) assumed third-party management of the Lil'wat Nation's local revenue account, and - (b) determined that moneys must be borrowed from a reserve fund to meet the financial obligations of the Lil'wat Nation, the FMB may, acting in the place of the Council, borrow moneys from a reserve fund by expenditure law.